Characterization of digraphs with three complementarity eigenvalues: Characterization of

 \subsection{$\theta$-Family characterization}

-As we did in Subsection \ref{subsec:infity} with the $\infty$-Family, we will now show that the $\theta$-digraphs presented above are all the possible digraphs with three complementarity eigenvalues that can be obtained from the $\theta$-digraph, obtaining a second partial {characterization result.}
+As we did in Subsection \ref{subsec:infity} with the $\infty$-Family, we will now show that the digraphs in $\theta$-Family presented above are all the possible digraphs in $\mathcal{SCD}_3$ {containing a $\theta$-subdigraph and not an $\infty$-subdigraph.}

-\begin{teo} Let $D$ be a strongly connected digraph with exactly three complementarity eigenvalues, with a $\theta$-subdigraph {and {without} an $\infty$-subdigraph}, then $D$ belongs to {the $\theta$-Family.
+\begin{teo} Let $D$ be a digraph in $\mathcal{SCD}_3$, with a $\theta$-subdigraph and without an $\infty$-subdigraph, then $D$ belongs to {the $\theta$-Family.
 Precisely $D$ is either a} $\theta$-digraph, a Type $3$ digraph, a Type $4$ digraph, or a Type $5$ digraph. \end{teo}

-\begin{proof} Let us first suppose that there is a vertex $v$ in $D$ outside $\theta(a,b,c)$ (i.e. there are more vertices than those of the $\theta$-subdigraph). {Let $D'$ be generated from the vertices of $D$ by removing $v$.
-We notice that $D'$ contains an induced strongly connected proper subdigraph different from a cycle or an isolated vertex, because it contains $\theta(a,b,c)$ as a proper subdigraph, and therefore it contradicts Theorem~\ref{caracterizacion}.}
+\begin{proof} Let us first suppose that there is a vertex $v$ in $D$ outside $\theta(a,b,c)$ (i.e. there are more vertices than those of the $\theta$-subdigraph). {Let $D'$ be generated from the vertices of $D$ by removing $v$}.
+We notice that $D'$ contains an induced strongly connected proper subdigraph different from a cycle or an isolated vertex, because it contains $\theta(a,b,c)$ as a proper subdigraph, and therefore it contradicts Theorem~\ref{caracterizacion}.

 Then the vertices in $D$ are exactly the ones in $\theta(a,b,c)$.